TheRobBrennan/explore-docker-elixir/example-phoenix-hello/README.md

 Elixir 1.9.2 (compiled with Erlang/OTP 22)
 ```

 Once we have [Elixir](https://elixir-lang.org) and Erlang, we are ready to install the [Phoenix](https://phoenixframework.org) Mix archive.
-A Mix archive is a Zip file which contains an application as well as its compiled BEAM files.
+A Mix archive is a Zip file that contains an application as well as its compiled BEAM files.
 It is tied to a specific version of the application.
 The archive is what we will use to generate a new, base Phoenix application which we can build from.

 ```sh
 $ mix archive.install hex phx_new 1.4.10